stevieoj/How-Much-User-Has-Scrolled-a-Page/README.md

-# How many times a user scrolled a page
+## How many times a user scrolled a page
-computing the number of times a user scrolled a page
+This module computes the number of times a user scrolled through a web page.